Romhack Research & Liveblog

 11111111

-Each byte is a an instruction: “I represent 8 pixels.
+Each bit is a an instruction: “I represent 8 pixels.
 When displaying me, turn the 0s on and leave the 1s off”.
 Let’s try taking this representation one step further to make it easier to read: we’ll replce the 0s with s and the 1s with s

 ╷▉▉▉▉▉╷╷